-Unlike the situation for most variables on the file, as explained above, for certain variables a value other than inapplicable (-1) does not necessarily mean that a job is newly reported.
+Unlike the situation explained above for most variables on the file, for certain variables a value other than inapplicable (-1) does not necessarily mean that a job is newly reported.
 There are two distinct situations in which this special treatment is used, due to internal processing needs.

-In the first situation, questions related to the affected variables are skipped over as inapplicable (-1) during the actual interview process in rounds subsequent to the one in which the job was initially reported, but have their originally reported response carried forward from round to round.
+In the first situation, questions related to the affected variables are skipped over as inapplicable (-1) during the interview in rounds subsequent to the one in which the job was initially reported, but have their originally reported response carried forward from round to round.
 This group includes the following 13 variables: EMPLINS, HRSPRWK, HRS35WK, JOBTYPE, JSTRTY, JSTRTM, JSTRTD, MORELOC, NUMEMPS, OFFRDINS, PROVDINS, TYPEEMPL, and UNIONNUM.